eugeneverywhere/canopsis-test/Readme.md

 ## Setting up and Launch
-To setup local environment MongoDB and RabbitMQ instances are required. you may use docker-compose.yml from repo
+To setup local environment MongoDB and RabbitMQ instances are required.
+You may use docker-compose.yml from repo

 1. Clone the repository.
 2. Install dependencies, create the config file.